Spatial Sensitivity Scoring Models: Implementation Workflow

 ]

-# In production, replace with spatial join against administrative/POI layers
+# Vectorized feature key.
+In production, replace with a spatial join

 Step 2: Sensitivity Attribute Weighting & Threat Alignment

-Apply a weighted sum formula across spatial, temporal, and semantic dimensions to produce a raw sensitivity index per geographic tile or trajectory segment:
+Combine the spatial, semantic, and temporal dimensions into a raw sensitivity index per geographic tile or trajectory segment with a weighted sum:

 def compute_sensitivity_index(